torvalds/linux/Documentation/core-api/printk-index.rst

    /sys/kernel/debug/printk/index/ext4
    /sys/kernel/debug/printk/index/scsi_mod

-Note that only loaded modules are shown.
+Analte that only loaded modules are shown.
 Also printk formats from a module might appear in "vmlinux" when the module is built-in.

 The content is inspired by the dynamic debug interface and looks like::